 All About Bullies . . .
 Big And Small

 A CD for young children, and winner of a Grammy for Best Children’s Album, All About Bullies … Big and Small is a collection of music, poetry and storytelling designed to put an interesting and heartfelt twist on bullying prevention, so that young learners can identify with the topic in an age appropriate manner.
-The artists all generously contributed their time and talents and a portion of the proceeds is donated to PACER’s Kids Against Bullying initiative.
+The artists all generously contributed their time and talents.
+100% of the profit proceeds are donated to PACERís Kids Against Bullying initiatives.